apache/helix/website/1.3.2/src/site/markdown/Features.md

 **This happens even when targeting specific instances!** The scan is NOT automatically optimized based on other criteria fields like `instanceName`.

-At high ExternalView cardinality (thousands of resources), this can cause severe performance degradation.
+At high ExternalView cardinality, this can cause severe performance degradation.

 #### How to Set Criteria Correctly